mweidner037/position-strings/README.md

 It is okay to share a single PositionSource between all documents (lists/text strings) in the same JavaScript runtime.

-For efficiency, within each JavaScript runtime, you should not use more than one PositionSource for the same document (list/text string).
+For efficiency (shorter position strings), within each JavaScript runtime, you should not use more than one PositionSource for the same document (list/text string).
 An exception is if multiple logical users share the same runtime;
 we then recommend one PositionSource per user.